-- A. Provide services of manufacturer's technical representative for four hours to instruct VA personnel in operation and maintenance of units. - B. Develop separate training modules for the following: - Computer system administration personnel to manage and repair the LAN and databases and to update and maintain software. - 2.
+- A. Provide services of manufacturer's technical representative for four hours to instruct VA personnel in operation and maintenance of units. - B. Submit training plans and instructor qualifications in accordance with the requirements of Section 28 08 00 COMMISSIONING OF ELECTRONIC SAFETY AND SECURITY SYSTEMS. - C. Develop separate training modules for the following: - 1.
+Computer system administration personnel to manage and repair the LAN and databases and to update and maintain software. - 2.
 Operators who prepare and input credentials to man the control station and workstations and to enroll personnel. - 3.
 Security personnel. - 4.
 Hardware maintenance personnel. - 5.
-Corporate management. - C. All testing and training shall be compliant with the VA General Requirements, Section 01 00 00, GENERAL REQUIREMENTS.
+Corporate management. - D. All testing and training shall be compliant with the VA General Requirements, Section 01 00 00, GENERAL REQUIREMENTS.